resgroup/hill-of-towie-open-source-analysis/scripts/wake_steering_analysis/README.md

 needs a northing correction (see §Conventions).
 Bad values are written as sentinel values from `9987` to `9999`.

+**Pair-derived (PD) outputs** — `PD Wind Yaw Misalignment (deg) at Hub Height` and `PD Horizontal Wind Speed (m/s) at Hub Height` are computed by resolving the left and right line-of-sight values at hub height under an assumption of uniform flow.
+In uniform conditions this is the most accurate measure of the incoming wind at hub height.

+**Fit-derived (FD) outputs** — `FD Horizontal Wind Speed (m/s) at Hub Height`, `FD Wind Yaw Misalignment (deg)`, `FD Mean Fit Residual Normalised By Wind Speed`, and `FD Vertical Wind Shear Exponent` are produced by fitting a few seconds of line-of-sight data to a model assuming uniform flow with power-law shear and no veer.
+The fit residuals quantify inflow complexity and can be used to filter both the fit-derived and pair-derived outputs.

 **Coverage:**

 | Instrument | `Wind10_*` (10-min) | `Wind_*` (high-resolution) |